REIR-Group2016/S3-KD-TREE/README.txt

  *  Describe any serious problems you encountered.
  **********************************************************************/

+It took us a lot longer to get our time testing to work as it should then we anticipated.

 /**********************************************************************
  *  If you worked with a partner, assert below that you followed